-Note that solo works only for a single trigger.
+NOTE: In relative (legacy) mode solo works only for a single trigger.
 Soloing another trigger, will mute the previous.
 When un-soloing a trigger, the previous mute configuration -the triggers you may have previously muted- is restored.

 3. Front Panel